Stefan Simić: Club career

+Early career

-Simić entered Slavia Prague's youth ranks at the age of 6.
+Simić entered Slavia Prague's youth ranks at the age of six.
 He rose through the ranks and became the youngest player to sign a professional contract with the club, aged 15 years and 11 months.
 He played his first minutes for the senior side on 12 February 2011 in a friendly match against Croatian side Hajduk Split, as a part of the latter's centenary celebration, in honour of his mother's death.
 He left the club before making his debut in an official match, joining the youth ranks of Genoa in Italy in January 2012.
 The transfer reportedly cost 12 million Kč.